Learn all about the plethora of museums and cultural centers in Cobb County.

 Marietta

-When the weather is nice, drive over to the 15.5-acre park (555 Perrin Road) where a collection of military and civilian aircraft sit among paved roads and grass lots.
+When the weather is nice, drive over to the 15.5-acre park (555 Perrin Road) where a collection of 10 military and 3 civilian aircraft sit among paved roads and grass lots.
 Many of the planes were produced in Marietta, beginning with Bell Aircraft in the mid-20th century and ending with aircraft manufactured by Lockheed Martin.
-In addition to these, the 1967 C-141B “Starlifter” is currently in the process of being restored and will be available for viewing soon.
-For a suggested upkeep cost of just $5 per car, the museum is open to visitors Thursday through Saturday.
+Visitors can go inside the C141B Air Force transport and the Lockheed Jet star corporate jet that was owned by country singer Kenny Rogers.
+The museum is open to visitors Friday through Sunday.

 Sewell Mill Library and Cultural Center